 Remember the story Stone Soup?
 In this classic tale, hungry but clever travelers -- with nothing but stones and water -- convince reluctant villagers to contribute food toward a huge, communal pot of “stone soup.”
 There are countless versions -- we use a very traditional story, making adjustments for kids’ ages.
 No matter the version, Stone Soup is not only a great read, it’s a perfect bridge to imaginative play.

-After hearing the story, all kids need is pot, a little water, and a stone -- their imagination and the nature around them will do the rest.
+After hearing the story, all kids need is a pot, a little water, and a stone -- their imagination and the nature around them will do the rest.
 As children prepare their soup, grass becomes carrots, pine cones turn into potatoes, sticks become ladles -- you get the idea.
 If there’s more than one young chef, they’ll get an excellent exercise in communication and collaboration.
 The best part?
 Stone soup is a recipe for imaginative play that works any time they are outdoors.
 With even the smallest trace of water and any container, kids will find a way to whip up batches of stone soup all on their own.
 Yum!

 Many of the physical tasks involved in Stone Soup making (such as gathering, stirring, and transforming) give kids the opportunity to practice behavioral schema—making this a universal and developmentally enriching activity for kids.
 Cooking together in a communal pot is a great way to develop teamwork skills.
 Kids will cooperate and collaborate on what to contribute to the soup, and, for many, simply making space for one another around the pot is plenty of practice.

 Even if they’re cooking alone, making stone soup out of found materials flexes their imaginations.
 Once, a parent suggested that we use plastic carrots, potatoes, etc. so that kids “could do it just like in the story” -- but using prefab food toys would minimize the opportunity to use imagination to transform the natural objects around them into an endless list of ingredients.
 Through the media they consume, kids today are often shown exactly how stories should look and sound.
 Many of their toys also come with a specific way in which they are to be used, limiting the opportunities for creative and flexible play.
 This contributes to why teachers from kindergarten through higher education share concern that children today struggle to think for themselves.
 Kids become trained to approach new potential learning tasks wondering, “What am I supposed to do with this?” rather than, “What can I learn or discover from this?
 What could this be/do?”
 Give your kids the chance to pretend, and you’ll be helping them build the foundation for life as creative thinkers and lifelong learners.
 Their college professors will thank you for it!

 Activities like this are also a gift to kids because, without them ever knowing, you provide kids with a recipe for imaginative play that works for them any time they are outdoors.
 With even the smallest trace of water and any container, kids will find a way to whip up batches of stone soup all on their own.